Deep Learning Human Mind for Automated Visual Classification: Conclusions

 \section{Conclusions}

 In this paper we propose the first human brain--driven automated visual classification method.
 It consists of two stages: 1) an RNN-based method to learn visual stimuli-evoked EEG data as well as to find a more compact and meaningful representation of such data; 2) a CNN-based approach aiming at regressing images into the learned EEG representation, thus enabling automated visual classification in a ``brain-based visual object manifold''.
 We demonstrated that both approaches show competitive performance, especially as concerns learning EEG representation of object classes.
 The promising results achieved in this first work make us hope that human brain processes involved in visual recognition can be effectively decoded for further inclusion into automated methods.
-Under this scenario, this work can be seen as a significant step towards interdisciplinary research across computer vision, machine learning and cognitive neuroscience for transferring human visual (and not only) capabilities to machines.\\ As future work, we plan \textit{a}) to develop more complex deep learning approaches for distinguishing brain signals generated from a larger number of image classes, and \textit{b}) to interpret/decode EEG-learned features in order to identify brain activation areas, band frequencies, and other relevant information necessary to uncover human neural underpinnings involved in the visual classification.
+Under this scenario, this work can be seen as a significant step towards interdisciplinary research across computer vision, machine learning and cognitive neuroscience for transferring human visual (and not only) capabilities to machines.
+It also lays the foundations for a paradigm shift in computer vision: from performance-based one to human-base computation one.

+As future work, we plan \textit{a}) to develop more complex deep learning approaches for distinguishing brain signals generated from a larger number of image classes, and \textit{b}) to interpret/decode EEG-learned features in order to identify brain activation areas, band frequencies, and other relevant information necessary to uncover human neural underpinnings involved in the visual classification.